 In addition to experts from Slovenia, the contribution was also provided by experts from BiH:

 Dr. Dževdeta Dervić, professor of physics.
 She completed her doctoral studies in the field of physics in education at the Faculty of Science in Sarajevo.
-Fifteen years of experience in high school, of which thirteen years of parallel work in domestic and international programs.
-She completed training and participated in domestic and international conferences, seminars, and workshops.
+She has fifteen years of experience in high school, of which thirteen years of parallel work in domestic and international programs.
+She has completed training and participated in domestic and international conferences, seminars, and workshops.
 She is actively involved in the development of a physics curriculum in Sarajevo Canton.
-She participated in the implementation of the STEM approach to learning within the project “Enhancing basic learning and education in Bosnia and Herzegovina (ENABLE BiH)”.
+She participated in the implementation of the STEM approach to learning within the project “Enhancing Basic Learning and Education in Bosnia and Herzegovina (ENABLE BiH)”.

 Dr. sc.
 Marija Naletilić, Head of the Sector for CCC in the Agency for Preschool, Primary and Secondary Education of BiH.
 She is the leader of the project for the development of the learning outcome-based CCC, the Guidelines for the implementation of the CCC in the curriculum, and the Guidelines for Inclusive Education in the Agency for Preschool, Primary and Secondary Education of BiH.
 She co-authored an Alternative History Curriculum.
 She is the author of workshops related to innovative approaches in history teaching.
 She chaired the History Teaching Reform Committee in Bosnia and Herzegovina.
 She reviewed textbooks for nine-year primary education and high schools and participated in the development of the Action Plan for the drafting of the Qualifications Framework for BiH and the Manual for BiH Qualifications Framework Quality Assurance.
-As part of the project “Enhancing basic learning and education in Bosnia and Herzegovina (ENABLE BiH)”, she participated in the development of the STEM component and is co-author of the Manual for teacher training in the implementation of the Operational Curriculum for STEM competencies.
+As part of the project “Enhancing Basic Learning and Education in Bosnia and Herzegovina (ENABLE BiH)”, she participated in the development of the STEM component and is co-author of the manual for teacher training in the implementation of the Operational Curriculum for STEM competencies.

-Dr. Muharem Avdispahić, the Honorary Doctor of Science, is a professor in the field of analysis at the Department of Mathematics, Faculty of Science of the University of Sarajevo.
+Dr. Muharem Avdispahić, Honorary Doctor of Science, is a professor in the field of analysis at the Department of Mathematics, Faculty of Science of the University of Sarajevo.
 He has written a total of 51 papers in the fields of Fourier analysis, real analysis, and number theory.
 The results of his work have been cited in 11 international monographs, 13 doctoral dissertations (6 in the United States, from Syracuse University to Princeton University, from 1986 to 2012), and in more than 120 research papers worldwide.
 He is the recipient of the Al Khwarizmi International Prize for Mathematical Achievement, as well as an honorary doctorate from Kingston University, UK.
-Prof. Avdispahić was a vice-dean for science, vice-rector for teaching and rector of the University of Sarajevo.
+Prof. Avdispahić was a vice-dean for science, vice-rector for teaching, and rector of the University of Sarajevo.
 He was also the main academic coordinator of the EU projects “Information Technology Development” and “Developing the Faculty of Science Activities” and the holder of the scholarship for “Doctoral Studies in Mathematical Sciences in Southeast Europe”.
 He was an expert in the field of mathematics within the ENABLE BiH Project, supported by the United States Agency for International Development (USAID), and implemented by Save the Children - Office for the Northwest Balkans (SCiNWB).
 He recently served as the coordinator of the project “STEM aspects in mathematics teaching” (STEM aspects in mathematics teaching) supported by the FBiH Ministry of Education and Science.